 So you’ve launched a company of one?
 You can truly call yourself a freelancer, a solopreneur, or an entrepreneur.
 Whatever label you choose, you are now a small business owner who is running the business solo.

 While there’s no big bad boss hanging over you anymore, neither is there anyone to whom you can turn for advice, help, or even just a different perspective.
 In your lap alone sit sales, marketing, customer service, financial management, product delivery, and research and development.

-Maybe you can empathize with President Harry Truman who famously put a sign on his desk in the Oval Office that read: The buck stops here.
-His sign served as a reminder that the president’s job is to make decisions and accept the consequences of those decisions.
+Maybe you can empathize with President Truman who famously put a sign on his desk in the Oval Office that read: The buck stops here.
+His sign served as a reminder that the president’s job is to make decisions & accept the consequences.
 As a small business owner, that’s your job, too, which is enough to scare many would-be entrepreneurs back into the corporate rat race.
+But not you.

 You don’t have to stress about it.
 Researchers say that at least 18 million Americans are solopreneurs, and those numbers are growing.
 That means someone else has been exactly where you are now.
 They know what it’s like to be the overwhelmed owner of a struggling firm.
 They’ve figured a way out of the thorniest situations.
 And you can do that, too.

 Here are 16 tips for running your small business solo and securing success.

 1. Hire a business coach or mentor.